-A. Philip Randolph Technical High School is the only DPS Career and Technical Center to offer the new Career Academy program, where high school students can earn a comprehensive high school diploma, associate’s degree through Henry Ford College, heavy machine operator certification and paid internship through coursework in plumbing and pipefitting, HVAC, electricity, carpentry, masonry, horticulture and interior furnishings.
+A. Philip Randolph Technical High School is the only DPS Career and Technical Center to offer the new Career Academy program, where high school students can earn a comprehensive high school diploma, an associate’s degree, heavy machine operator certification and paid internship through coursework in plumbing and pipefitting, HVAC, electricity, carpentry, masonry, horticulture and interior furnishings.

 A. Philip Randolph Technical High School is an exclusive school within the district that prepares students for a career in the construction trades industry.
 Students in the Detroit Metropolitan area are provided an opportunity to gain hands-on experience in construction in collaboration with local businesses, industry leaders and the community.